sealtd-robotics/stride_ros/README.md

 1. The manual approach

-   Webserver is hosted directly within this repo.
-We need to spin up the webserver first to get access to gui:
+   Spin up the webserver first to get access to gui:

    ```
    python3 web_server_for_gui.py
    ```

-   Then the web gui can be accessed with `ip_address:3000` from browser of pc connect to the network.
+   Then the web gui can be accessed with `ip_address:3000` from browser of pc connect to the network. `ip_address` is the address of machine runs the web server.

    Then, launch ALL nodes